ArminJo/android-blue-display/README.md

 - Local display of received and sent command log for debugging purposes.
 - Hex and ASCII output of received Bluetooth data at log level verbose.
 - Debug messages shown as toasts.
+- Swipe from the left border opens the options menu.
 - C++ Libraries for [Arduino](https://github.com/ArminJo/Arduino-BlueDisplay).
  and [ARM (STM)](https://github.com/ArminJo/android-blue-display/tree/master/STM32/lib).